|Approved by||Council, 21 April 2009|

 - Proven copyright violation or plagiarism

-- Legal requirements and proven violations
+- Legal requirements or proven legal violations

-- National Security
+- National security

 - Falsified research

-- University of Otago Strategic Direction to 2012
+- University of Otago Publications/Outputs Guidelines

 - New Zealand Copyright Act 1994

-- New Zealand Copyright (New Technologies) Amendment Act 2008
+- Copyright (New Technologies) Amendment Act 2008